Neodymium Prices

 Neodymium

-Neodymium has been used since the early 1950s in different products to create magnets with higher magnetic properties than those made with iron or other metals.
-Neodymium magnets are typically composed of neodymium iron and boron.
-Combining these two elements produces a powerful magnet that can permanently carry up to 1,300 times its own weight and that is used in a wide range of products ranging from fridge magnets to aircraft engines.
+Neodymium has been used since the early 1950s to create magnets with higher magnetic properties than those made with iron or other metals.
+Neodymium magnets, composed of neodymium, iron, and boron (NdFeB), can permanently carry up to 1,300 times their own weight, and are used in a wide range of products, ranging from fridge magnets to aircraft engines.

 Neodymium also has decorative applications, being one of the components used to make beautiful glass with hues ranging from yellow-green to deep violet.
 It can also be combined with other elements to create items, such as glasses that block infrared radiation, creating goggles for welding and cutting operations.

-Its applications and versatility mean neodymium is known as one of the most effective rare earth elements available commercially today.
+Its applications and versatility make neodymium one of the most effective rare earth elements available commercially today.

 Where is Neodymium Produced?